 - You can use Ola/ Uber to book autos in many cities.

-- Don’t take auto-rickshaws to isolated and deserted areas and in the night.
+- Don’t take auto-rickshaws to isolated and deserted areas and at night.

-Taxis- Mumbai and Kolkatta ( Kind of India’s capital during British rule) had hand-wave taxis until recently.
+Mumbai and Kolkatta had hand-wave taxis until recently.
 Now, most taxis are app-based.
 Ola is spread more widely than Uber.

 Must-have apps for travel in India